 Librarian moisturiser recommendation:

-This one cream is enriched with jojoba seed oil, sunflower seed oil and some other skin-benefiting plant-based oil.
-These oil will provide that extra layer of moisture to prevent trans-epidermal water loss.
+This cream is enriched with jojoba seed oil, sunflower seed oil and some other skin-benefiting plant-based oil.
+This oil will provide that extra layer of moisture to prevent trans-epidermal water loss.

-Wild Yam root extract, macadamia seed oil and shea butter all together will help lock in that long-lost moisture your skin has been craving for.
+Wild Yam root extract, macadamia seed oil and shea butter all together will help lock in that long-lasting moisture your skin has been craving for.

-A lightweight moisturiser that hydrate your skin but won’t leave that greasy feeling.
-It gives that instant moisture while at the same time nourish your skin with antioxidants to calm skin redness or irritation.
+A lightweight moisturiser that hydrates your skin but won't leave that greasy feeling.
+It gives that instant moisture while nourishing your skin with antioxidants to calm skin redness or irritation.

 How age affects our skin

-We get this question all the time.
-How you should care for your skin when you are in an airplane with recycled, poor air quality and low humidity level.
-Moreover, it can be quite challenging to do your skincare routine while keeping things hygienic at the same time.
+We get this question all the time: how you should care for your skin when you are in an aeroplane with recycled, poor air quality and low humidity level.
+Moreover, it can be pretty challenging to do your skincare routine while keeping things hygienic at the same time.
 Here are our tips to keep our skin moisturised during your fly:

 For a short – flight: